Julio-Maldonado/ultimate-tic-tac-toe/README.md

-Simple SPA implementing React's tic-tac-toe tutorial with Spanish button :)
+Simple SPA extending React's tic-tac-toe tutorial to ultimate tic-tac-toe with Spanish button :)

 Used Yarn as package manager